 If we wish to return a number of non-blank values within a set of values that are supplied directly to function (like in the above example), as below:

 We can see that the formula returns the number of non-blank values out of the values that are supplied to it.

 Now, let’s say we wish to return the number of non-blank cells in a contiguous rectangle, say A2 through B6, then we can specify the entire range using upper left cell address and lower right cell address to save time:

 We can see that the formula counts the number of cells containing data in cells A2 through B6 and returns a value of 7 because cells A5, B3, and B5 are blank.
 So, all values are counted except values in blank cells.

 Things to Remember

-- COUNTA function in excel works just like COUNT function, except that it includes all non-blank cells and not just those with numerical values.
+- COUNTA function in excel works just like COUNT function in excel, except that it includes all non-blank cells and not just those with numerical values.